 We had an issue with a weak signal from the control box to the thermostat and radiator valves.
 However, after a call to Drayton’s support, we were sent a booster box which largely fixed the problem.
 This is no longer offered: customers are instead directed to purchase the new smart plugs which act as range extenders.
 Beware, though, that these still may not cure your problem, especially if you live in a house with thick stone walls.

 As the system uses a closed Zigbee network rather than Wi-Fi to communicate it isn’t necessarily the size of your house which determines signal strength but rather the level of interference from other devices as well as the thickness and construction of your walls.
-Although it operates as a mesh network, it uses a star topology - not peer-to-peer - so one range extender won't talk to another.
+It operates as a mesh network, using a daisy chain topology, so each range extender talks to one another, carrying the signal through the house.

-We’ve had the system installed for almost a year now and, aside from a couple of teething problems, we’ve been impressed with it.
+We’ve had the system installed for over 18 months now and, aside from a couple of connection problems, we’ve been impressed with it.
 It’s simple to use and does the job well.

 Drayton Wiser Multi-Zone: Specs